Continuous-Time Neural Networks Can Stably Memorize Random Spike Trains: Computing the Synaptic Weights

-From the experiments in \tabsref{tab:ThresholdNoiseStabilitySlope} and \ref{tab:ThresholdNoiseStabilityWeights}, and from many other experiments, we observe that satisfying \eqref{eqn:TemplateCondCrossing}--\eqref{eqn:WeightsBound} (with sufficiently large $\dzmin$ and sufficiently small $w_{\mathrm{b}}$ and $\zmax$, for all neurons simultaneously) suffices to guarantee temporal stability at some level of threshold noise.
-The feasibility of (\ref{eqn:TemplateCondCrossing})--(\ref{eqn:WeightsBound}) can therefore be used as a proxy for stable memorization.
+From the experiments in \tabsref{tab:TemplateCondSlope} and~\ref{tab:TemplateCondExtraBelow}, and from many other experiments, we observe that satisfying \eqref{eqn:TemplateCondCrossing}--\eqref{eqn:WeightsBound} (with sufficiently large $\dzmin$ and sufficiently small $w_{\mathrm{b}}$ and $\zmax$, for all neurons simultaneously) suffices to guarantee temporal stability at some (positive) level of threshold noise.
+The feasibility of (\ref{eqn:TemplateCondCrossing})--(\ref{eqn:WeightsBound}) can therefore be used as a (conservative) proxy for stable memorization.